ModelPredictiveControl.jl: advanced process control made easy in Julia: Acknowledgments

 \section{Acknowledgments}

-The authors would like to acknowledge all the developers involved in the control system and optimization frameworks of Julia.
+The authors would like to acknowledge all the developers involved in the control system, automatic differentiation and optimization frameworks of Julia.
 Their ease of use and intuitiveness significantly accelerated the programming of this package.